vkola-lab/PodGPT/rag_pipeline/README.md

 ```

 ## 📖 Download your fine-tuned checkpoints
-All your checkpints will be saved to `./save_folder` by default.
+All your checkpoints will be saved to `./save_folder` by default.
 ```bash
 python download_model.py --repo "shuyuej/gemma-2b-it-2048"
 ```